allaafaham/friend-finder/README.md

 #### 1. Strategy Plane
 ##### Purpose
-- Provide users with a simple and effective way to track daily sandwich sales and analyze trends over time.
+- Provide users with a simple and effective way to manage and store personal or professional contact information.
-- Help users optimize sandwich production to reduce waste and meet demand efficiently.
+- Make it easy to access, update, and maintain contact records via a user-friendly CLI.

 ##### Primary User Needs
-- Track daily sales by sandwich type with minimal effort.
-- Analyze sales data for trends and insights.
-- Receive suggestions for future sandwich production.
+- Add, view, search, update, and delete contacts quickly and efficiently.
+- Ensure that contacts are saved across sessions and accessible anytime.
+- Use a clear and intuitive interface that doesn't require technical expertise.

 ##### Business Goals
-- Offer a reliable tool for tracking sales and optimizing inventory.
+- Offer a lightweight yet powerful contact management tool using Python and Google Sheets.
-- Help businesses reduce waste and improve customer satisfaction through better forecasting.
+- Demonstrate practical Python skills with external APIs for real-world data handling.
+- Help users stay organized and connected by simplifying contact management.

 #### 2. Scope Plane
 ##### Features